AbhimanyuAjudiya/AbhimanyuAjudiya/README.md

 - 👋 Hi, I’m @AbhimanyuAjudiya
 - 👀 I’m interested in Development of computer science
-- 🌱 I’m currently learning deploma in computer
+- 🌱 I’m currently learning The Complete 2022 Web Development Bootcamp
 - 📫 How to reach me abhimanyuajudiya@gmail.com

 <!---